blackmacaroon/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c)
-Linear O(n)
+Constant  O(1)
-the runtime shrinks/grows at the same rate and the input
+the runtime is unaffected by the size of the input

 ## Exercise II